 Data organized by Vital AI may easily be visualized by a variety of visualization tools, allowing for intuitive understanding of data relationships.

 The Vital Client is added to your application, providing an API to access the Vital Platform.
 The Vital Client includes a cache of data objects to improve performance, the REST and Queue interfaces, and the VitalSigns data mapping component, which aligns your application data model with the Vital AI Platform.
 VitalSigns greatly improves development efficiency, eases integration, and eliminates additional data mapping and other data maintenance.
-The Vital AI platform includes Machine Learning, Natural Language Processing, Logical Inference, Graph Analytics, Data Analysis via Hadoop, Web Crawling, integration with Twitter and Facebook, and large scale semantic data management, available via the Vital Client.
-The Vital AI Platform is implemented using the Vital AI Service, which consists of 3 primary layers: Vital Prime, Vital Flow, and Hadoop.
+The Vital AI platform includes Machine Learning, Natural Language Processing, Logical Inference, Graph Analytics, Data Analysis via Spark and Hadoop, Web Crawling, integration with Twitter and Facebook, and large scale semantic data management, available via the Vital Client.
+The Vital AI Platform is implemented using the Vital AI Service, which consists of 3 primary layers: Vital Prime, Vital Flow, and Spark+Hadoop.
 Vital Prime provides in-memory data storage and analysis.
 Vital Flow provides data processing via multi-step data flows which may include steps for text processing, graph analysis, machine learning, logical inference, integration with social networks, and integration with other external APIs.
-Hadoop provides long term storage of data via HDFS and HBase and analysis via Map/Reduce jobs.
+Hadoop provides long term storage of data via HDFS and HBase and analysis via Map/Reduce and Spark jobs.

 Flexible server infrastructure for access to data repositories, running distributed data processing workflows, access to cached data, running real-time analytical scripts.